Case Study: From Prototype to Reality

 From Prototype to Reality

-A former customer came to us with a new idea for a golf swing training aid—something similar to the Orange Whip.
-He had a rough version in hand already, pieced together from off-the-shelf components and a few parts he machined himself in his garage.
+Steve Bergeron came to us with a new idea for a golf swing training aid, The Swing Sim.
+Versatile and adjustable – something you could use anywhere.
+He had a prototype version in hand already, pieced together from off-the-shelf components and a few parts he machined himself in his garage.

-So we sent it into the field.
+So Steve sent it into the field.

 Where Things Broke Down